jjfenglab/llm-api/README.md

 ### LLM Api

-To use LLM APIs add a .env file in the root folder of this directory
+To use LLM APIs add a .env file in the root folder of your repo directory (NOTE: do not add this to the root folder of `llm-api` unless you are testing)

 ```bash
 $ touch .env